oskarth/experiments.oskarth.com/content/unix02b.md

 $4 = 604
 ```

-Our stack pointer is now back at `02fbc`, and the next instruction is
+Our stack pointer is now back at `02fbc`, which was what our stack
+looked like at the very beginning of the `ls` function, and the next
-a simple `ret`.
+instruction is a simple `ret`.
 What does `ret` do?
-It's the opposite of `call`: it
+It's the opposite
-pops off an address, and jumps to it.
-So without single stepping, we
+of `call`: it pops off an address, and jumps to it.
+So without single
-should expect it to jump to `0x0000031f` and set the stack pointer to
+stepping, we should expect it to jump to `0x0000031f` and set the
-`0x2fbc - 4` = `0x2fb8`.
+stack pointer to `0x2fbc - 4` = `0x2fb8`.
 What is `0x31f` again?
-It's the next line in
+It's
-`main` after calling `ls`.
+the next line in `main` after calling `ls`.
 Let's single step it:

 ```
 x /4x $esp